RokPerkovic/Huffman-coding/README.md

 ## Command line interface
 #### Usage:

-    1. run the Makefile located in the compile directory
+    1. run the make command in the compile directory where Makefile is located
     2. it should create an executable called huff in the bin directory
     3. run the huff executable

+#### Command line options
+    - -c
-       - ./huff
+    - -d